sortedcord/anglular-notes/README.md

 Angular is a framework for building apps in HTML, CSS and JS/TS

+## Why use Angular over vanilla js
+Many applications are built with vanilla js however as the applications get more complex, jquery gets hard to maintain.

+With Va

 ## Architecture of Angular Apps

 Modern applications have two parts: